giridhar7632/the-MERN-stack/08-notes-crud-api.md

 ### Put Note

-The HTTP PUT method corresponds to the Update operation of database.
+The HTTP PUT method corresponds to the *update* operation of the database.
 You can access the specific note using the `findOneAndUpdate` of `Notes` model.

 ```js
 // ...